amkherad/ShellScript/README.md

 * Blocks are free to use (i.e. you can have {} wherever you want just like C#)
 * Variables are accessible to their scope only.
 * Using arrays will generate hacks to implement the functions, so avoid using arrays as possible.
-* API functions and objects will be written to the output only when they're used inside of the code.
+* API functions and objects will be written to the output only when they're used inside the code.
 * ShellScript API methods will use platform's dedicated way to get the results wherever possible instead of writing it's own function.
   ```csharp
   int x = -23;